sparkletron/C89_pthread_ring_buffer/README.md

 ## Release Versions
 ### Current
-  Tag: release_v1.5.1
+  Tag: release_v1.5.2
+  - 1.5.2 - Changed size to long for unsigned for greater memory utilization.

+### Past
   - 1.5.1 - Added __cplusplus ifdef check to add extern C for cpp application builds.

-### Past
   - 1.5.0 - Major fix for element bug.
 For some reason I didn't divide the return.
             1.4.0 added a bug where len will be wrong if element size is not 1 for its fix.